-Adenoidectomy in Tampa and Spring Hill, FL
+Adenoidectomy in Tampa & Spring Hill, FL

 As part of your body’s immune system, the adenoid helps protect you from viruses and bacteria.
 Unfortunately, the adenoid may cause more problems, such as obstructed airway and infections.
 An adenoidectomy from Suncoast ENT Surgical Specialists resolves many problems associated with the adenoid.
 Our physicians are board-certified in Otolaryngology/Head and Neck Surgery, making us the leading adenoidectomy facility in Tampa, Spring Hill and surrounding areas in Florida.

 You may have heard of an adenoidectomy, but you may not know what it is or even where the adenoids are located in the human body.
 An adenoidectomy is performed under general anesthesia and involves removing adenoid glands from the upper airway.
 The goal of an adenoidectomy is to allow the patient to live a healthier and more comfortable lifestyle.

 Benefits Of An Adenoidectomy

 The main goal of an adenoidectomy is to enhance the patient’s health.
 But, there are additional ancillary benefits to an adenoidectomy that include but are certainly not limited to, the following:

 - If the gland obstructed the patient’s airway, removal of this gland would allow the patient to have a better quality of sleep.